AIski/SpaceX-Rockets-Repository/README.md

 4. How to store data?
 Simple collection or Map?
    Let's keep performance out of the scope for now, go with simplicity.
 Collection will be enough.

+5. What should happen when user is trying to create duplicate?
+   Throw exception?
+Silently ignore?
+   Idempotent adds would be nice and clean, but it would hide bugs.
+   Lets go with clear feedback and throw exceptions.
+Adds little complexity but cases are clearly separated and user knows what's going on.